Hamza417/Inure/FEATURES.md

 List of all the features available in Inure at the moment.

-**Note:** I'll try best to list all core features to give a general idea of the capabilities of the app, it's recommended to run the app and explore all the possible options by yourself.
+**Note:** I'll try best to list all core features to give a general idea of the capabilities of the app.
+This is not a complete features list but rather the core ones, **it's recommended to run the app and explore all the possible options by yourself.**

 ### Normal Features
 These features are available to all users without any extra requirements.